-- The development centres involved in the development of the TOE are the following: ST ROUSSET (FRANCE) and ST ANG MO KIO (SINGAPORE), for the design activities, ST ROUSSET (FRANCE), for the engineering activities, ST ROUSSET (FRANCE) and ST ZAVENTEM (BELGIUM) for the software development activities. - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
+- The development centres involved in the development of the TOE are the following: ST ROUSSET (FRANCE), ST ANG MO KIO (SINGAPORE), ST SOPHIA (FRANCE), ST GRENOBLE (FRANCE), ST RENNES (FRANCE), CMP GEORGES CHARPACK (FRANCE) and ST ZAVENTEM (BELGIUM). - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
 As reticules and photomasks are generated off-site, they are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
 During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors involved in the TOE mask manufacturing can be DNP (JAPAN) and DPE (ITALY).